dhardestylewis/terrain_aggregator/README_LONG.md

 # Retiling workflow

-PostgreSQL:
+From the PostgreSQL database:
 ```sql
 /* Replace with your preferred location below */
 COPY (SELECT DISTINCT(srid) FROM tnris_lidar_tiles) TO current_setting('custom.scratch')||'/distinct_srid.csv' (FORMAT csv) ;
 ```

-Create and activate the Conda environment from the command line:
+Create and activate the Conda environment from the command line outside the Singularity container:
 ```bash
 conda env create -f $TNRIS_LIDAR_POSTGRESQL/gdal.yml
 conda activate gdal
 ```

-Command line:
+From the command line outside the Singularity container:
 ```bash
 ## Please note that any tiles whose pixeltype != Float32 will need to be pre-treated with the following command before starting this workflow.
 ##  Thus far, ~142 tiles from the following two projects are impacted: